34 years old, married Privacy Policy

 While studying at the university I participated in a few conferences, published research articles, and sometimes helped teachers with classes.

-In 2010 I started daying my future wife, and since then, she is the only editor of all my articles and blog posts.
+In 2010 I started dating my future wife, and since then, she is the only editor of all my articles and blog posts.

 Working in outsourcing companies brought another task - sharing the knowledge within a team or a company.
 After learning something new, I was giving internal presentations on different topics (mainly programming or architecture).
 I am extending the audience by speaking at local meetups and user groups, going to conferences and using social media to share what I write in the blog.